Introduction

 - Adaptive Equipment: Recommending and training the use of adaptive equipment for daily tasks, such as specialized utensils, writing aids, and dressing aids.
 These tools can enhance independence and facilitate participation in daily activities. - Sensory Processing: Addressing sensory processing issues through tailored sensory diets and activities that help regulate responses to sensory input.
 This may involve creating a sensory-friendly environment and incorporating sensory breaks into the daily routine. - Positioning and Mobility: Ensuring proper positioning and support in wheelchairs and other seating systems to prevent deformities and promote comfort.
 Assessing and adapting the home and school environment to facilitate mobility and accessibility.

-- Text-Based Communication: For those who can read and write, text-based AAC devices can provide a more robust communication platform.
+- Text-Based Communication: For those who can read and write, text-based AAC devices can provide a more reliable communication platform.
 These devices allow users to type out messages, which can be spoken aloud by the device. - Custom Vocabulary Sets: Customizing the AAC device with vocabulary sets that are meaningful and relevant to the individual’s daily life, activities, and preferences.
 This ensures the device is user-friendly and encourages active use. - Ongoing Assessment: Regularly reassessing the individual’s communication needs and abilities to ensure the AAC system remains appropriate and effective.
 Adjustments and updates should be made as needed to support evolving communication goals.

 Comprehensive Management and Care Strategies